RESCUE. REHABILITATE. RELEASE.

 Without Idaho and Wyoming’s abundant wildlife, these states would lose their innate character, heritage, and a large portion of their economy.
 TWRC believes that a successful wildlife rehabilitation facility will reduce the burden on Wyoming Game and Fish Department (WGFD) and Idaho Fish and Game Department (IFGD) staff who must respond to calls regarding injured animals.
 Wildlife rehabilitation offers an avenue for the public to connect with wildlife by contributing to saving an individual animal and by learning the importance of healthy wildlife populations.
 TWRC’s efforts will help increase the understanding of human-wildlife conflicts which often lead to the injury of animals.

-Teton Wildlife Rehabilitation Center is a 501(c)(3) non-profit organization dedicated to the conservation of native wildlife species through the rehabilitation of injured, sick, and orphaned animals.
+Teton Wildlife Rehabilitation Center is a 501(c)(3) non-profit organization dedicated to the conservation of native wildlife species through the rehabilitation of injured, sick and orphaned animals.
 Through rehabilitation and education, we increase the chances of wildlife survival.
-We operate in Teton Valley, Idaho and Jackson Hole, Wyoming and release all animals that are able to be rehabilitated.
-We only rehabilitate animals that are injured by human causes.
+We operate in Teton Valley, Idaho, and Jackson Hole, Wyoming, and release all animals that are able to be rehabilitated.

 Teton Wildlife Rehabilitation Center partners with local, state, and federal organizations to leverage additional types of interventions.
 Wild animals in need of rehabilitation are accepted from a broad area, including Idaho and Wyoming, at the discretion of staff and under the stipulations of our permits.
 We rehabilitate a broad range of species—which will be expanded as we build trust with our partners—that includes large carnivores, meso-carnivores, furbearers, small mammals, migratory birds, and in certain cases, disease-free ungulates.